How much does a website cost?

-Before purchase, check the hosting packages on offer from the registrant to see if you will have the option to transfer the domain if you should need to or if the hosting packages suit what your intentions for the website are.
+Before purchase, check the hosting packages on offer from the registrant to see if you will have the option to transfer the domain if you should need to or if the hosting packages suit your intentions for the website are.
 A good starting point is UK based provider I use, called Fasthosts.

-Which brings us nicely onto hosting for your website.
+This brings us nicely onto hosting for your website.